5argon/arkham-starter/arkham-starter-sveltekit/src/lib/md/divider-print.md

   - Press "Create" and check the output files.
 More than 8 files should overflow correctly to more sheets.
 Check one last time if they are all at size 3508 x 2480 or not.
 (If not, you may forgot to specify 300 DPI earlier.)

     ![Windows printing](../../../static/image/documentation/divider/print-4.webp)

-# Finishing touch

-You may use rounded corner punch on them and maybe sleeve to make them last longer.

-The size 93mm x 68mm after cutting the bleed out can fit inside KMC Character Sleeve just right.
-The trick to get it in is using the corner of divider or small ruler to stretch open up the 2 entry corners of the sleeve a bit.
-If you can get both corners in at the same time, the rest will be easy.